 Horton established the Horton Manufacturing Co. and moved into a three-story brick building on North Main Street.
 By 1907, the company employed 100 workmen year-round making the famous Bristol steel rods.

 Fishing enthusiasts condemn them as horrible things, heavy and inflexible, but they were cheap and popular.
 By the turn of the century they were the most popular rod in the United States.
-They sold well into the 1930s, when the company was making a range of household items.
+They sold well into the 1930s, when the company made a range of household items.

-Long before that, Horton had sold his interest in the company.
-The rods can still be found on eBay and at flea markets.
+Long before that, Everett Horton had sold his interest in the company.
+The rods still sell on eBay and at flea markets.
 The company’s advertisements – created by such well-known illustrators as N.C.
 Wyeth – were printed as art prints.
-They are prized by collectors today.
+Today. collectors prize them.